Fam Islands

 Penemu seen from the North.
 Photo taken during the Siboga Expedition, 1899-1900.

 Fam Islands (Kepulauan Fam) are a group of islands in the Raja Ampat Archipelago, which are administered as part of the Indonesian province of Southwest Papua.
-The main islands are Fam, Penemu (aka Piaynemo, Fam Besar), Inus and Yar.
+The main islands are Fam, Penemu (a.k.a.
+Piaynemo, Fam Besar), Inus and Yar.
 They lie northwest of Batanta island, in the straits between Waigeo and Batanta and New Guinea.